oidoug/marvelrn/README.md

 # Marvel-RN
-Small App for challenge that uses Marvel API to show its heros.
+Small App for a challenge that uses Marvel API to show its heroes.

 ## Running
 ```bash